-Join us in Laikipia, Isiolo, Samburu or Marsabit to participate in the first ever national census of Grevy's zebra by photographing every individual you encounter!
+Join us in Laikipia, Isiolo, Samburu and Marsabit to participate in the national census of Grevy's zebra by photographing every individual you encounter!

 The Great Grevy’s Rally (GGR) was conceived by members of Kenya's Grevy's Zebra Technical Committee as a means to census the endangered population of Grevy's zebra.
 A census is a methodical count of a species' population.
 Grevy's Zebra Trust, Mpala Research Centre, Lewa Wildlife Conservancy, Marwell Wildlife and Northern Rangelands Trust's community conservancies constantly monitor Grevy's zebra populations and demographics across northern Kenya.
 However in order to accurately estimate the population, we need to conduct a thorough ground census.